 Every year more than a million people require hospital or medical care due to injuries resulting from the use of products – most of which were used in the manner that they were intended to be used.
 If you were injured while using a defective or dangerous product, you may seek compensation for damages and it is important you seek effective and competent legal representation from a West Virginia product liability lawyer.
-Tiano O’Dell, PLLC has been serving all of West Virginia and protecting the rights of consumers for decades.
+Tiano O’Dell, PLLC has been serving Charleston and all of West Virginia, protecting the rights of consumers for decades.

 What Is Product Liability?

 “Product liability” refers to the area of law in which manufacturers and distributors will be legally responsible for their defective or dangerous products.
 State laws require that product manufacturers make sure their items meet at least the minimum standards in terms of quality and safety.
 The item must meet the “ordinary expectations of the consumer.”
 If someone in charge of producing a product puts an unsafe one in the hands of consumers – knowingly or unknowingly – the law will hold the manufacturer liable for resultant damages.

 There is no federal law regarding product liability.
 Instead, the state of West Virginia has enacted its own laws for product-related injury claims.
 A plaintiff can bring a claim against a product manufacturer/distributor on the grounds of strict liability, negligence, or breach of the warranty in WV.
 In strict liability claims, the plaintiff does not have to prove negligence.
 He or she must only show that the item had a defect and that this defect caused injuries.
 The defendant in a product liability claim can be any entity that supplied the product to the consumer.